Raymond James Boosts Fortinet (NASDAQ:FTNT) Price Target to $225.00

-Fortinet (NASDAQ:FTNT) had its price target upped by Raymond James from $200.00 to $225.00 in a report published on Friday, The Fly reports.
+Fortinet (NASDAQ:FTNT) had its price target lifted by Raymond James from $200.00 to $225.00 in a research report released on Thursday morning, Benzinga reports.
 The brokerage currently has an outperform rating on the software maker’s stock.

-Several other research firms have also weighed in on FTNT.
-Zacks Investment Research upgraded shares of Fortinet from a sell rating to a hold rating and set a $136.00 target price on the stock in a report on Tuesday, February 9th.
-Citigroup dropped their price objective on Fortinet from $110.00 to $104.00 and set a sell rating on the stock in a research note on Friday, February 5th.
-Piper Sandler boosted their target price on Fortinet from $150.00 to $175.00 and gave the company a neutral rating in a research note on Tuesday, March 16th.
-BMO Capital Markets raised their price target on Fortinet from $180.00 to $195.00 and gave the stock a market perform rating in a research report on Tuesday, March 16th.
-Finally, KeyCorp boosted their price objective on Fortinet from $233.00 to $240.00 and gave the company an overweight rating in a research report on Thursday, April 29th.
-Three investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and twelve have assigned a buy rating to the company.
-The stock has an average rating of Hold and an average target price of $174.25.
+Other research analysts have also recently issued research reports about the stock.
+BTIG Research upped their target price on shares of Fortinet from $205.00 to $240.00 and gave the company a buy rating in a report on Monday, April 26th.
+Zacks Investment Research upgraded shares of Fortinet from a sell rating to a hold rating and set a $136.00 target price for the company in a report on Tuesday, February 9th.
+Royal Bank of Canada upped their target price on shares of Fortinet from $175.00 to $208.00 and gave the company a sector perform rating in a report on Thursday.
+Mizuho upped their target price on shares of Fortinet from $180.00 to $208.00 and gave the company a neutral rating in a report on Friday, April 30th.
+They noted that the move was a valuation call.
+Finally, The Goldman Sachs Group increased their price target on shares of Fortinet from $152.00 to $169.00 and gave the stock a buy rating in a research note on Friday, January 8th.
+Three analysts have rated the stock with a sell rating, ten have issued a hold rating and ten have issued a buy rating to the stock.
+The company currently has a consensus rating of Hold and a consensus target price of $180.67.

-In other news, VP Michael Xie sold 5,820 shares of the business’s stock in a transaction dated Tuesday, February 9th.
-The shares were sold at an average price of $159.51, for a total transaction of $928,348.20.
-Following the transaction, the vice president now directly owns 6,075,145 shares in the company, valued at approximately $969,046,378.95.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, VP John Whittle sold 2,411 shares of the company’s stock in a transaction dated Wednesday, April 21st.
+In other news, CFO Keith Jensen sold 10,185 shares of the stock in a transaction dated Thursday, February 25th.
+The shares were sold at an average price of $168.58, for a total value of $1,716,987.30.
+Following the completion of the transaction, the chief financial officer now owns 2,088 shares in the company, valued at approximately $351,995.04.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP John Whittle sold 2,411 shares of the stock in a transaction dated Wednesday, April 21st.
 The shares were sold at an average price of $202.38, for a total transaction of $487,938.18.
-Following the completion of the sale, the vice president now directly owns 1,215 shares in the company, valued at $245,891.70.
+Following the completion of the transaction, the vice president now owns 1,215 shares of the company’s stock, valued at approximately $245,891.70.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 71,102 shares of company stock valued at $11,979,732.
-Corporate insiders own 17.20% of the company’s stock.
+In the last 90 days, insiders have sold 67,525 shares of company stock valued at $11,429,483.
+17.20% of the stock is owned by insiders.

-A number of institutional investors have recently bought and sold shares of the stock.
-Amundi Pioneer Asset Management Inc. lifted its position in shares of Fortinet by 5.4% in the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 52,725 shares of the software maker’s stock valued at $4,429,000 after buying an additional 2,678 shares during the last quarter.
-Paces Ferry Wealth Advisors LLC acquired a new stake in Fortinet during the 3rd quarter valued at $213,000.
-Eudaimonia Partners LLC boosted its position in Fortinet by 32.6% during the third quarter.
-Eudaimonia Partners LLC now owns 517 shares of the software maker’s stock worth $61,000 after purchasing an additional 127 shares during the period.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors acquired a new position in shares of Fortinet in the third quarter valued at $236,000.
-Finally, Brinker Capital Investments LLC bought a new position in shares of Fortinet in the third quarter valued at about $1,466,000.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+DekaBank Deutsche Girozentrale increased its holdings in shares of Fortinet by 15.1% in the 1st quarter.
+DekaBank Deutsche Girozentrale now owns 29,986 shares of the software maker’s stock valued at $5,375,000 after purchasing an additional 3,925 shares in the last quarter.
+Toronto Dominion Bank increased its holdings in Fortinet by 20.3% during the 4th quarter.
+Toronto Dominion Bank now owns 81,234 shares of the software maker’s stock valued at $12,065,000 after acquiring an additional 13,730 shares in the last quarter.
+Sumitomo Life Insurance Co. purchased a new position in Fortinet during the 4th quarter valued at about $1,168,000.
+National Pension Service increased its holdings in Fortinet by 4.2% during the 4th quarter.
+National Pension Service now owns 225,468 shares of the software maker’s stock valued at $33,489,000 after acquiring an additional 9,036 shares in the last quarter.
+Finally, State of Wisconsin Investment Board increased its holdings in Fortinet by 111.4% during the 4th quarter.
+State of Wisconsin Investment Board now owns 182,153 shares of the software maker’s stock valued at $27,055,000 after acquiring an additional 95,976 shares in the last quarter.
 Institutional investors and hedge funds own 67.77% of the company’s stock.

 About Fortinet